LTER-LIFE/FDFDT-Manual/docs/index.md

 This guide is licensed under a [Creative Commons Attribution-Noncommercial 4.0 International licence](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0). [<img src="images/CCBY-NC_logo.png" width="80"/>](images/CCBY-NC_logo.png)

-### Quick-start guide {.unnumbered}
-If you want to make your data more FAIR but do not have time to go through all the suggested chapters, we encourage you to follow at least the steps highlighted in this [quick-start guide](#quick-start)!

 ### Release notes {.unnumbered}